pmdartus/rcast/README.md

 * By default the `@lwc/rollup-plugin` doesn't allow the definition of custom properties and there is no way to configure it.
 A workaround is to define everything in the `index.html`.
 * Creation of a new component requires to restart the build watch.
 * Engine at runtime should warn if a the object doesn't have a property accessed from the template defined (make sure the property is at least set `null` or `undefined`).
 This would avoid a lot of pain when the property name has a typo in the template.
+* The compiler care about what get's imported from LWC or not.
+It's the job of rollup. `Invalid import.
+"LigthningElement" is not part of the lwc api.`
+* Clunky error message: `[LWC warning]: Property "podcast" of [object:vm undefined (5)] is set to a non-trackable object, which means changes into that object cannot be observed.`.
+This error message appears when set a `Response` object to a track property.

 ## Credits